collabnix/dockerhyderabad/README.md

 # Docker Hyderabad Meetup Community Page

 Welcome to the Docker Hyderabad Meetup Community repo!
-This repo aims to centralize content (Meetup presentations, slides, recorded videos, etc) curated by the community members for the Docker Bangalore Meetup Community.
-The main objective is to help members of the Docker Bangalore Meetup community who share similar interests to learn from & collaborate with each other during events.
+This repo aims to centralize content (Meetup presentations, slides, recorded videos, etc) curated by the community members for the Docker Meetup Community.
+The main objective is to help members of the Docker  Meetup community who share similar interests to learn from & collaborate with each other during events.

  ![My Image](https://github.com/collabnix/dockerhyderabad/blob/master/images/dockerdocker.png)